ifilipechau/ifilipechau/README.md

 I'm not yet a senior engineer—but I work every day to earn that title.

-- Learning advanced Python and automation
+- Learning advanced Python and automation techniques
+- Exploring cloud technologies (AWS, Azure)
-- Building real-world tools
+- Building real-world tools with AI and machine learning
 - Writing and sharing my knowledge
 - Collaborating on meaningful engineering challenges